Things to Avoid during your pregnancy

-Hair Treatments - As such a small amount of hair dye is absorbed through the skin while coloring, the American College of Obstetricians and Gynecologists states that it is probably safe to use hair dyes while pregnant.
-The FDA recommends: wear gloves, apply dye as quickly as possible and rinse scalp thoroughly when finished.
+Hair Treatments - Such a small amount of hair dye is absorbed through the skin while coloring, the American College of Obstetricians and Gynecologists states that it is probably safe to use hair dyes while pregnant.
+The FDA recommends the following: wear gloves, apply dye as quickly as possible and rinse scalp thoroughly when finished.
 Some physicians recommend avoiding treatments in the first trimester.

 Fish - The FDA has guidelines that detail which fish have the highest levels of mercury.
 Some fish are higher than others, but as a rule of thumb, the longer the fish lives, the higher the levels.
 Cooked salmon, shrimp, tuna, cod, and catfish in smaller quantities are considered okay.
 Avoid fish like swordfish, king mackerel, smoked seafood, and raw shellfish during pregnancy.